Rajas221/RealFakeNLP/README.md

 The process and additional information is added as comments in my code.

 This model includes
-1) Data set from Kaggle (https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset?resource=download)
+1) Jupyter Notebook Code
 2) fake_news_model.pkl
 3) tfidf_vectorizer.pkl

 The steps to implement are highlighted in the code.
+The dataset need to be downloaded from Kaggle (https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset?resource=download)